Ralph Vaughan Williams: Ravel; rising fame; First World War

-Despite his age—he was forty-two in 1914—Vaughan Williams volunteered for military service on the outbreak of the First World War.
-Joining the Royal Army Medical Corps as a private, he drove ambulance wagons in France and later in Greece.
+Despite his age—he was approaching forty-two in October—Vaughan Williams volunteered for military service on the outbreak of the First World War in August.
+Joining the Royal Army Medical Corps as a private, he served as a stretcher bearer in an ambulance crew in France and later in Greece.
 Frogley writes of this period that Vaughan Williams was considerably older than most of his comrades, and "the back-breaking labour of dangerous night-time journeys through mud and rain must have been more than usually punishing".
 The war left its emotional mark on Vaughan Williams, who lost many comrades and friends, including the young composer George Butterworth.
 In 1917 Vaughan Williams was commissioned as a lieutenant in the Royal Artillery, seeing action in France from March 1918.
 The continual noise of the guns damaged his hearing, and led to deafness in his later years.
 After the armistice in 1918 he served as director of music for the British First Army until demobilised in February 1919.